 Dr. Cheah earned his medical degree from the University of Malaya Medical Faculty in Kuala Lumpur, Malaysia.
 He completed residencies in Pediatrics at both the University Hospital in Kuala Lumpur and at the Children’s Hospital of Wisconsin in Milwaukee.
-Dr. Cheah completed his fellowship in Pediatric Critical Care Medicine at the Children’s Hospital of Los Angeles in Los Angeles, California.
+He completed his fellowship in Pediatric Critical Care Medicine at the Children’s Hospital of Los Angeles in Los Angeles, California.
 He is leading the effort to bring ultrasound to the bedside in the PICU.

 Dr. Graham earned a master’s degree in Physiology as well as his medical degree from Georgetown University.
-He completed his Pediatric residency at Georgetown and his Pediatric Critical Care Medicine fellowship at St. Joseph’s Hospital in Phoenix, Arizona.
-Dr. Graham is the Medical Director of the Pediatric Intensive Care Unit and Medical Director of the Respiratory Care department at Phoenix Children’s Hospital.
-He has expertise in ventilation strategies and alternative respiratory therapies as well as in practice management.
+He completed his Pediatric residency at Georgetown and his Pediatric Critical Care Medicine fellowship at St. Joseph’s Hospital and Medical Center in Phoenix, Arizona.
+He serves as the medical director for Respiratory Therapy, assisting with hospital practices, purchasing respiratory equipment, developing clinical pathways, and setting goals for the therapists.

 Dr. Rosenberg earned his medical degree and doctor of philosophy from the University of Louisville in Louisville, Kentucky.
-Dr. Rosenberg completed his Pediatrics residency and fellowship in Pediatric Critical Care medicine at Children’s Hospital in Columbus, Ohio.
-Until 2001, when he came to Phoenix, Dr. Rosenberg was medical director of the PICU at University Medical Center, Texas Tech University Health Sciences Center in Lubbock, Texas.
-He has been named to Best Doctors of America for the years 2003 to 2011 inclusive.
+He completed his Pediatrics residency and fellowship in Pediatric Critical Care Medicine at Children’s Hospital in Columbus, Ohio.
+Until 2001, when he came to Phoenix, he was the medical director of the PICU at University Medical Center, Texas Tech University Health Sciences Center in Lubbock, Texas.
+He is a member of the Institutional Review Board at Phoenix Children's.

 Dr. Tafoya earned a Bachelor of Science Degree in Sociology and Anthropology at Lewis and Clark College in Portland, Oregon.
 After a year-long study abroad program in South America, he attended the Ohio State University College of Medicine in Columbus, Ohio, where he received his medical degree.
-Dr. Tafoya graduated from Phoenix Children’s Hospital combined Internal Medicine/Pediatrics residency program with Good Samaritan Regional Medical Center in Phoenix.
-He completed a fellowship in Pediatric Critical Care Medicine and an additional year of Cardiac Critical Care at the Children’s Hospital Los Angeles.
-While in Los Angeles, Dr. Tafoya also participated in the first fellowship program involving a Leadership and Professionalism curriculum.
+He graduated from the Phoenix Children’s Hospital combined Internal Medicine/Pediatrics residency program with Good Samaritan Regional Medical Center in Phoenix, Arizona.
+He completed a fellowship in Pediatric Critical Care Medicine at the Children’s Hospital Los Angeles.
+While in Los Angeles, he also participated in the first fellowship program involving a Leadership and Professionalism curriculum.
 He is currently leading the effort to develop a telemedicine program at Phoenix Children's.